A Home in the Country - Life in Adams County

 Buying a Country House

 Many houses across Adams County are relatively old, a century or more.
 They are lovely places.
 Some are in good repair.
 Others have “a lot of potential” or “need a little fixing up.”
-Before buying, it’s a good idea to have a reputable inspector check out major systems in the house, such as plumbing, heating, appliances, the septic system, the well, and the roof.
+Before buying, it’s a good idea to have a reputable inspector check out major systems in the house, such as plumbing, electrical, heating, appliances, the septic system, the well, and the roof.
 This can help stave off some of the surprises that make country living a challenge.
 Forewarned is, well, forewarned.

 Pennsylvania has a localized government structure where decisions are made by elected officials in over 2,500 cities, townships, and boroughs.
 There are 21 townships and 13 boroughs in Adams County.
 Permitting and decisions on utilities and facilities are often made by other governmental bodies, including state agencies, counties, special districts, and water and sewer authorities.
 Because the Commonwealth of Pennsylvania vests so much power in local government, ordinances and regulations can be very different from place to place.